kodakmoment/noesaq40aa/README.md

 * 0.1 [Generate AA lua](generateAAlua.sh)

 ```
-Simple bash script that reads trough all folders and files
+Simple bash script that reads trough all files and folders
 For each folder it creates a category with the same name in AA
-For each file inside each folder it creates a page from the file content and connects it to the given category
+For each .txt file it creates a page from the file content

-Example generating AngryAssignments.lua:
+Each file is connected to the category based on their folder

+Generate a new AngryAssignments.lua by running the script like this:
 bash generateAAlua.sh AngryAssignments.lua

+Updated your Angry Assignments file on your computer
-Make sure you are logged out
+1 Make sure you are logged out of the game
-Backup your WTF\Account\<accountname>\SavedVariables\AngryAssignments.lua
+2 Backup your WTF\Account\<accountname>\SavedVariables\AngryAssignments.lua
-Copy the new generated AngryAssignments.lua into WTF\Account\<accountname>\SavedVariables\
+3 Copy the new generated AngryAssignments.lua into WTF\Account\<accountname>\SavedVariables\
-Log into the game
+4 Log into the game
-Run "/aa window" in-game and browse the AAs
+5 Run "/aa window" in-game and browse the AAs
 ```